Attention Heads of Large Language Models: A Survey: Overview of special attention heads

 \subsubsection{Semantic Information Identification}

-As for semantic information identification, \textit{Context Head} \citep{KnowledgeConflict_24_arXiv_UCAS} extracts information from the context that is related to the current task.
-Further, \textit{Content Gatherer Head} \citep{CorrectLetterHead_23_arXiv_DeepMind,ColorObject_24_ICLR_BrownU} ``moves'' tokens related to the correct answer to the [END] position, preparing to convert them into the corresponding option letter for output.
-The \textit{Sentiment Summarizer} proposed by \citet{Sentiment_23_arXiv_EleutherAI} can summarize adjectives and verbs that express sentiment in the context near the [SUM] position\footnote{[SUM] position is next to [END] position.}, making it easier for subsequent heads to read and reason.
+As for semantic information identification, \textit{Context Head} extracts information from the context that is related to the current task.\citep{KnowledgeConflict_24_arXiv_UCAS} Further, \textit{Content Gatherer Head} ``moves'' tokens related to the correct answer to the [END] position, preparing to convert them into the corresponding option letter for output.\citep{CorrectLetterHead_23_arXiv_DeepMind,ColorObject_24_ICLR_BrownU} The \textit{Sentiment Summarizer} proposed by \citet{Sentiment_23_arXiv_EleutherAI} can summarize adjectives and verbs that express sentiment in the context near the [SUM] position.
+The [SUM] position is located directly before the [END] position and enables subsequent heads to effectively read and reason.

-Capturing the message about relationships is also important for future reasoning. \textit{Semantic Induction Head} \citep{Semantic_24_arXiv_SJTU} captures semantic relationships within sentences, such as part-whole, usage, and category-instance relationships. \textit{Subject Head} and \textit{Relation Head} \citep{FactualRecall_24_arXiv_Independent} focus on subject attributes and relation attributes, respectively, and then inject these attributes into the residual stream.
+Capturing the message about relationships is also important for future reasoning. \textit{Semantic Induction Head} captures semantic relationships within sentences, such as part-whole, usage, and category-instance relationships.\citep{Semantic_24_arXiv_SJTU} \textit{Subject Head} and \textit{Relation Head} focus on subject attributes and relation attributes, respectively, and then inject these attributes into the residual stream.\citep{FactualRecall_24_arXiv_Independent}